 New A LEVELS are all linear and will be available for teaching in schools from Sept 2015 (first exam 2017).
 Due to concerns that the value of the A Level qualification has fallen, the Russell Group of Universities “are to launch an urgent review of questions and syllabus” to subjects including Mathematics, English and Science.

 A Levels will return to linear format and have ‘end of course examinations’.

 AS levels will be standalone qualifications from Sept 2015, additional reforms are to follow.
 AS levels will no longer be treated as part of an A Level qualification.

 Some useful information about the GCSE and A Level entry procedure is provided below:

-1. Examination Timetable: A downloadable timetables can be found on the AQA website.
+1. Examination Timetable: A downloadable timetables can be found on the awarding body website.

 2. If you are taking English Language or a foreign language for which a Speaking and Listening examination is required, you must find a Centre that will enter you for the oral examination – not many Centres do.

 3. AQA offer the English Language Speaking and Listening examination to private candidates.
 There are very strict rules relating to the date by which you must apply.
 Contact AQA for further information

 4. You must contact a Centre to make your entry well in advance of the closing date.
 Closing dates for the various examination series are given below and rarely change from year to year.
 Check on the awarding body website if you would like confirmation of these dates.
 Some Centres set a final date by which they are prepared to accept entries from private candidates.

 5. You must attend in person to make your entry.
 Centres will specify the identification documents you require.
 In addition, the Centre will need your ID, full name, entry code(s), proof of address, UCI and ULN where appropriate.